-Clerk and Secretary employees are prohibited from smoking in the State House or the Cross Building or at any other location on the State House complex except in areas on the grounds that have been specifically designated for smoking.
+Committee clerks are prohibited from smoking in the State House or the Cross Building or at any other location on the State House complex except in areas on the grounds that have been specifically designated for smoking.

 In addition, the Legislature is committed to providing a work environment that is smokefree by enforcing its anti-smoking policy so that legislative employees are not subjected to secondhand smoke, including vapors from e-cigarettes.